roryogorman/Crafts-by-Ainhoa/README.md

     - There is also a section on the 'Shop' page inviting the user to leave feedback about the site & products.
 * They may be interested in subscribing to the site & so be kept aware of new products, blogs, etc.
     - There is a Subscription button on each page, inviting the user to sign up to receive updates, new merchandise, etc.
-* They may wish to have increaed interaction with the site owners either through the site or through social media.
+* They may wish to have increased interaction with the site owners either through the site or through social media.
     - As well as the Contact Details & Social Media links, there is also a Customer Reviews section on the 'Shop' page inviting the user to leave feedback about the site & products.

 #### Frequent Users
 * Frequent Users may be interested in purchasing products.
-    - An Order Form on the 'Shop' page invies the user to purchase goods.
+    - An Order Form on the 'Shop' page invites the user to purchase goods.
-* Frequent Users may wish to give reveiws & feedback to the Owners on the functionality of the site.
+* Frequent Users may wish to give reviews & feedback to the Owners on the functionality of the site.
     - On the 'Shop' page, there is a Customer Reviews section inviting the user to leave any feedback.

 #### Site Owner